 Both public and private organizations offer recreation in open spaces in Mansfield and many of them are linked to town parks.

 Bicentennial Pond - This pond was created for the 1976 bicentennial.
-It is the site of recreational activities, including summer swimming, picnicking, and the Parks & Recreation led "Camp Mansfield" summer day camp.
+It is the site of recreational activities, including a universal access trail, summer swimming, picnicking, and the Parks & Recreation led "Camp Mansfield" summer day camp.

 Lynch Landing - Through a trail license on the Quinn property, the Town of Mansfield maintains a trail allowing public access to the Willimantic River from Depot Rd.
 Parking is behind the Town-owned Reynolds (Depot) School Building and follow the trail to the Willimantic River.

-University of Connecticut - As the state's land grant institution, UConn maintains hundreds of acres of agricultural lands and forest lands including the Moss Sanctuary, the Fenton River, Spring Hill, and North Eagleville Forest Tract.
-For a map of hiking and biking trails in UConn's Fenton River Forest Tract send $4.00 to: Office of Communications and Technology, 1376 Storrs Road, Unit 4035, Storrs, CT 06269
+University of Connecticut - As the state’s land grant institution, UConn maintains hundreds of acres of agricultural lands and forest lands the Hillside Environmental Education Park, Spring Manor Farm Trail, Fenton River, Spring Hill, and North Eagleville Forest Tracts.
+UConn Institute of the Environment Office of Sustainability for more Information.

-Nipmuck Trail (Blue dot Trail) - Maintained by Connecticut Forest and Parks Volunteers, this 37-mile long trail connects Mansfield State Hollow Park to the Nipmuck State Forest in Union, CT.
-Portions of the Nipmuck Trail are included on privately held land and Town parks and preserves including Saw Mill Brook Preserve, Schoolhouse Brook Park, and Fifty-foot Cliff Preserve.
-Trail Maps are available at Mansfield Parks and Recreation.
+Nipmuck Trail - The blue-blazed Nipmuck Trail extends 37 miles from Union, CT to Mansfield Hollow State Park and Sawmill Brook Park in Mansfield.
+Maintained by Connecticut Forest and Parks Association volunteers, portions of the Nipmuck Trail are included on privately held land and Town parks and preserves including Saw Mill Brook Preserve, Schoolhouse Brook Park, and Fifty-foot Cliff Preserve.
+Check out CFPA’s Blue-Blazed Hiking Trails Interactive Map.

-Three citizen advisory groups assist staff with the responsibility of overseeing Mansfield's Parks and Preserves:
+Two citizen advisory groups assist town officials with acquisition and management of the Town’s Parks and Preserves:

 The Recreation Advisory Committee is charged with identifying and evaluating recreation needs in the town.
 This committee develops and assists with implementing management plans for developed parks that provide facilities for organized sports and more intensive recreational activities.